willhoyle/williamhoyle.ca/content/blog/2021/vue-has-too-many-ui-frameworks.md

 I don't think being able to override the CSS of existing UI frameworks is good enough.
 We need a generic UI framework library.
 It should expose generic class names on its HTML elements like `.generic-button` or `.generic-modal`.
 Each CSS framework could then target those generic class names.

 In a way, doing it this way would take us back to how it all began regarding HTML and CSS.
-They are decoupled from the logic written in the JavaScript.
+They are decoupled from the logic written in JavaScript.
 I hope we can find a way to make this work!